My work in recent years has centred on my long-running project for Chatham House

 that I call 'Managing Energy: Rethinking The Fundamentals'.

-You can find the latest distillation of this thinking in my new book, Electricity Vs Fire: The Fight For Our Future,
+You can find the latest distillation of this thinking in my book Electricity Vs Fire: The Fight For Our Future,

-If you enjoy Electricity Vs Fire do please spread the word about it, perhaps review it on Amazon, and let your friends know about it -
+Electricity Vs Fire do please spread the word about it, perhaps review it on Amazon or indeed elsewhere, and let your friends know about it -

 This work is continuing, and I greatly appreciate your interest.

 The Hoffmann Centre for Sustainable Resource Economy

 at Chatham House has published my paper entitled 'What Electric Business?'.
 It follows on from my previous papers on

 'The Electric Power Struggle' and 'Non-tradeable resources